Khatibi16/Automated-workflows/README.md

 AI agents used: OpenAI's GPT (generally use the 4o-mini version).
 OpenAI has strict limits, so it is not possible to make a lot of posts at one time.
 Good pacing between two consecutive posts is recommended.
 Dumpling AI: For prolonged use of this workflow, updating to the paid version is recommended.

+Credentials to be created in n8n:
+1. Linkedin
+2. OpenAI
+3. Google Sheets
+4. Dumpling AI